 4. Clean one to two fingertips with an alcohol pad in the kit.

-5. Remove the cap on the lancet by spinning it and then place it on the side of your finger.
+5. Twist off the cap on the lancet (the small needle device), then hold it firmly against the side of your fingertip.

 Urine Test